 First, let’s talk about the different types of prefab homes; these terms might come up throughout your search, so it’s important to be familiar with them.

-Often called mobile homes, manufactured homes typically come in standard single-, double-, or triple-wide sizes.
+Often incorrectly called mobile homes, manufactured homes typically come in standard single-, double-, or triple-wide sizes.
 These are the homes you see being transported down the highway by 18-wheelers, often in two halves.
+Floor plans are selected from predetermined options from the builder.

 While also factory built, modular homes are constructed from box-like modules, attached to a permanent foundation.
 These modules are comprehensive, including electrical wiring and insulation.
 The only construction that occurs onsite is the connection of modules to one another.
-Because there is no “standard” modular home, these are customized to your individual preferences.
+Because there is no “standard” modular home, these are more customized to your individual preferences.
+That being said, design preferences must be made before the modules are transported to the site of your new home.

 Overall Benefits of Prefab

-So if either build process gets me a new home, which should I go with?
+So if both prefab and site built gets me a new home, which should I go with?
 Well, that depends on your particular situation.
 Let’s look at prefab homes from two angles they’re often considered under: cost and timing.

 With the prices of homes increasing, cost tends to be the primary reason prefab homes are a better option than site built homes.
 But is there any truth to this?

-So what about modular or panelized homes, with their high customizability and varied sizes?
+So what about modular or panelized homes, with their various sizes and ability to be customized?
 According to HomeAdvisor, a modular home slightly larger than the average manufactured home would cost $240,000, or approximately $133 per square foot.
 While that’s a significant step up from manufactured homes, the overall cost is still well below the average site built home.
 Another thing to note: This option is also smaller than a typical stick built home, although only by about 800 square feet.

 Another argument in favor of prefab homes is the expedited timeline on which they can be built.
 On average, new site built homes in the U.S. tend to take around seven months from the start of construction to completion.